Vitamin C: benefits, dosage, contraindications

 Hypercholesterolemia ✪✪✪✪✪

-Analysis of clinical research suggests that taking 500 mg of vitamin C daily for at least 4 weeks reduces low-density lipoprotein (LDL) cholesterol by about 8 mg/dL and reduces triglycerides by about 20 mg/dL in patients with hypercholesterolemia.
-Furthermore, vitamin C does not appear to reduce cholesterol levels in patients with normal cholesterol levels.
+Analysis of clinical research suggests that taking 500 mg of vitamin C per day for at least 4 weeks reduces low-density lipoprotein (LDL) cholesterol by about 8 mg/dL and reduces triglycerides by about 20 mg/dL in patients with hypercholesterolemia.
+Furthermore, vitamin C does not appear to reduce cholesterol levels in patients with normal cholesterol.

 Posologie

-Long-term vitamin C supplementation has no markedly favourable effect on serum lipids in middle-aged Japanese subjects
+Long-term vitamin C supplementation has no markedly favorable effect on serum lipids in middle-aged Japanese subjects.

 Vitamin C supplementation lowers serum low-density lipoprotein cholesterol and triglycerides: a meta-analysis of 13 randomized controlled trials.

-Taking 500 mg of vitamin C orally with standard antihypertensive medications seems to further lower systolic blood pressure, but effects on diastolic pressure are contradictory.
-However, taking 500 mg of vitamin C daily without antihypertensive treatment does not appear to reduce systolic or diastolic blood pressure.
+Taking 500 mg of vitamin C orally with conventional antihypertensive medications appears to further lower systolic blood pressure, but effects on diastolic pressure are contradictory.
+However, daily intake of 500 mg of vitamin C without antihypertensive treatment does not appear to reduce systolic or diastolic blood pressure.

 Posologie